iamkrvikash/ngspice-python/README.md

 # ngspice-python

-Code example to run Ngspice using Python Script
+Code example to run Ngspice Raw File using Python Script

 1. In this CMOS inverter example has been used.